hunbo/3rd_project_ex/README.md

 # 3rd_project_ex
-just 3rd_project_ex for cooperation using github
+just 3rd_project_ex for cooperation by using github